 Patience

 Nothing is a better training for the soul than the amount of patience that has to be summoned up when one goes out as a pioneer or travelling teacher.
-Strictly speaking, although the merit in being a pioneer is far greater—having abandoned one’s home and native land to serve God—the patience required of a travelling teacher exceeds even that required of a pioneer!
+Strictly speaking, although the merit in being a pioneer is far greater—having abandoned ones home and native land to serve God—the patience required of a travelling teacher exceeds even that required of a pioneer!

 Always we must keep before our eyes a fact, not a theory, that over two billion of the almost six billion people in this world are living a life atypical to the minority.
 Urban and suburban life—and to a great extent the rural life of Western Europe and North America, as well as the life in the vast metropolises of this world such as Rome, London, Paris, New York, Teheran, Calcutta, Rio de Janeiro, Tokyo, and so on—is not shared in at all by the majority of the world’s population who still live in villages or as nomads.
 Strangely enough, during the various plans that have formed part of ‘Abdu’l-Bahá’s great Divine Plan, it has usually been the city individual, from an advanced-standard-of-living environment, who has arisen to serve in far places and written his